NikiforovAll/nikiforovall.github.io/_posts/2026-02-15-risks-of-ai-assisted-development.md

 tags: [ai, productivity]
 published: true
 shortinfo: AI coding tools are useful, but understanding their failure modes — from prompt injection to skill degradation — is essential for using them responsibly.
+description: AI coding tools are useful, but understanding their failure modes — from prompt injection to skill degradation — is essential for using them responsibly.
 fullview: false
 comments: true
 related: true